EverettGrethel/jettability-gaussian-process/README.md

 ## Description
-Uncertainty modeling of a latent space with Gaussian process regression.
+Uncertainty modeling of a latent space for fluid jettability.